k-petite/k-petite.p2/README.md

 # k-petite.p2
 10.03.17

-Was tested and showed smooth look on:
+Site was tested and showed smooth look on:

 Windows 8.1 ie 11
 Windows 8.1 firefox 30